GRABOSM/Grab-Data/README.md

 Additional Information
-For more information, suggestions or questions contact our community lead [Lilian Quek](https://www.openstreetmap.org/user/Lilian%20Quek)
+For more information, suggestions or questions contact our Outreach and Community Manager, [Jinal Foflia](https://www.openstreetmap.org/user/jinalfoflia) or email her at jinal.foflia@grab.com